Hiroten31/OOP-Library/README.md

-The method getInfo() in every class is simple printer of their unique parameters (example of Book class):
+The method getInfo() in every class is a simple printer of their unique parameters (example of Book class):
 ```java
 @Override
 public void getInfo(){